tf-encrypted/tf-encrypted/README.md

 ![Status](https://img.shields.io/badge/status-alpha-blue.svg)  [![License](https://img.shields.io/github/license/mortendahl/tf-encrypted.svg)](./LICENSE)  [![PyPI](https://img.shields.io/pypi/v/tf-encrypted.svg)](https://pypi.org/project/tf-encrypted/) [![CircleCI Badge](https://circleci.com/gh/mortendahl/tf-encrypted/tree/master.svg?style=svg)](https://circleci.com/gh/mortendahl/tf-encrypted/tree/master) [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://tf-encrypted.readthedocs.io/en/latest/)

-tf-encrypted is a Python library built on top of [TensorFlow](https://www.tensorflow.org) focused on making it easy for researchers and practitioners to experiment with privacy-preserving machine learning without needing to be an expert in machine learning, cryptography, distributed systems, or high performance computing.
-For more information on performance and security please read the [Private Machine Learning in TensorFlow using Secure Computation](https://arxiv.org/abs/1810.08130) paper.
+tf-encrypted is a Python library built on top of [TensorFlow](https://www.tensorflow.org) for researchers and practitioners to experiment with privacy-preserving machine learning.
+It provides an interface similar to that of TensorFlow, and aims at making the technology readily available without first becoming an expert in machine learning, cryptography, distributed systems, and high performance computing.

-To achieve its vision, this library has several goals:
+In particular, the library focuses on:

-- **Simple**: It should be easy to get started, experiment with, use, benchmark, and deeply integrate with pre-existing data science workflows.
+- **Usability**: The API and its underlying design philosophy make it easy to get started, use, and integrate privacy-preserving technology into pre-existing machine learning processes.
-- **Extensible**: Extending tf-encrypted to experiment with new protocols, tensor implementations, and machine learning algorithms should be a first class citizen.
+- **Extensibility**: The architecture supports and encourages experimentation and benchmarking of new cryptographic protocols and machine learning algorithms.
-- **Performant**: All of the fastest known implementations of protocols, tensor implementations, and machine learning algorithms in a private setting should exist within this library.
+- **Performance**: Optimizing for tensor-based applications and relying on TensorFlow's backend means runtime performance comparable to that of specialized stand-alone frameworks.
-- **Secure**: A user should have to go out of their way to use the library in a non-secure, non-private fashion.
-New protocols are marked as experimental until they've met our high bar of security.
+- **Community**: With a primary goal of pushing the technology forward the project encourages collaboration and open source over proprietary and closed solutions.
-- **Community-Driven**: Community-first as a decision making framework.
-We can only achieve these goals by building a community of researchers, contributors, and users around the project.
+- **Security**: Cryptographic protocols are evaluated against strong notions of security and [known limitations](#known-limitations) are highlighted.

-Learn more about how to use the project by visiting the [documentation](https://tf-encrypted.readthedocs.io/en/latest/index.html).
+See below for more [background material](#background--further-reading) or visit the [documentation](https://tf-encrypted.readthedocs.io/en/latest/index.html) to learn more about how to use the library.

-Several contributors have put resources into the development of this library, most notably [Dropout Labs](https://dropoutlabs.com/) and members of the [OpenMined](https://www.openmined.org/) community (see below for [details](#contributions)).
-The approached used by this library was first described by Morten Dahl in his [Secure Computations as Dataflow Programs](https://mortendahl.github.io/2018/03/01/secure-computation-as-dataflow-programs/) blog post.
+The project has benefitted enormously from the efforts of several contributors following its original implementation, most notably [Dropout Labs](https://dropoutlabs.com/) and members of the [OpenMined](https://www.openmined.org/) community.
+See below for further [details](#contributions).

 # Installation & Usage